 Many parents will admit that often, their egos swell even when their children are the ones who earn achievements.
 It’s not a stretch to conclude that fulfilling our urge to brag about them could be just as gratifying as bragging about ourselves.

-To ensure you’re toeing the line between polite conversations mentioning your child’s achievements and full-blown broadcasting about how amazing they are:
+Ensure you’re toeing the line between polite conversations mentioning your child’s achievements and full-blown broadcasting about how amazing they are.
+Try to:

 • Think about how listeners will feel in relation to how their children are doing.